erik1066/fdns-ms-dotnet-object/docs/USAGE.md

 1. Open a Test classfile from the file list
 1. Select **Debug test** at the top of any of the test methods or **Debug all tests** from the top of the class definition

-## Running from the command line
+## Running from the command line without containerization

-To run the service from the command line:
+To run the service from the command line as a regular ASP.NET Core web app:

 1. Open a terminal window
 1. `cd` to the `fdns-ms-dotnet-object/src` folder